bsurc/pracprog/doc/syllabus.md

 ## Planning for Success

+We are working together to learn the *process* of programming.
+Participate, and be interactive in the course and with each other.

 ## Tentative Course Calendar

-Week 1: Computers, project definition, and our first program (web server)
+Week 1: Computers, project definition, and our first web server

 Week 2: Importing eBird data into a relational database and writing queries